atom/atom/docs/creating-a-theme.md

 1. Fork one of the following repositories:
   * [atom-dark-ui]
   * [atom-light-ui]
-2. Cloned your forked themed repository to the local filesystem
+2. Clone the forked repository to the local filesystem
-2. Open a terminal in the forked theme's directory
+3. Open a terminal in the forked theme's directory
-3. Open your new theme in a Dev Mode Atom window run `atom --dev .` in the terminal or use the _View > Developer > Open in Dev Mode_ menu)
+4. Open your new theme in a Dev Mode Atom window run `atom --dev .` in the terminal or use the _View > Developer > Open in Dev Mode_ menu)
-4. Change the name of the theme in the theme's `package.json` file
+5. Change the name of the theme in the theme's `package.json` file
-5. Run `apm link` to symlink your repository to `~/.atom/packages`
+6. Run `apm link` to symlink your repository to `~/.atom/packages`
-6. Reload Atom using `cmd-alt-ctrl-L`
+7. Reload Atom using `cmd-alt-ctrl-L`
-7. Enable the theme via _UI Theme_ drop-down in the _Themes_ section of the settings view
+8. Enable the theme via _UI Theme_ drop-down in the _Themes_ section of the settings view
-8. Make changes!
+9. Make changes!
 Since you opened the theme in a Dev Mode window, changes will be instantly reflected in the editor without having to reload.

 ## Development workflow